 - Read about different relationships that may represent dual-relationships and the inherent problems therein

 - Review ethics code and the law

 - Ethical quandaries to consider when working with family member of persons in substance use disorder treatment.

-If CE's are desired, a fee applies for continuing education hours and a certificate of completion.
+Course fee applies for continuing education hours and a certificate of completion.

 Dr. Diane Sherman, Ph.D., a substance abuse profession since 1975, beginning her career while serving in the U.S. Army for in the capacity of Behavioral Science Specialist.
 She holds the national advanced credential of Master Addiction Counselor, Certified Clinical Supervisor, and Certified Addiction Counselor-II.
 Dr. Sherman earned her Doctorate in Industrial / Organizational Psychology from Capella University in 2007.
 Since 2008 she has taught and supervised students who are in pursuit of the certified addiction counselor credential.
 She is a national, regional and state presenter offering topics relevant to addiction professional, clinical, and ethical practices and clinical supervision.
 Dr. Sherman is the past President of the Georgia Addiction Counselors Association and recipient of the GACA President’s Award, and Bernard Carter Humanitarian Award.
 She also served on the board of the Georgia School of Addiction Studies, and in 2015 was honored to receive the Bruce Hoopes Pioneer Award in Addiction Treatment, a personally meaningful award, for excellence in the addiction profession.